Ironwood, Michigan

 Ironwood is a city in Gogebic County in the Upper Peninsula of the U.S. state of Michigan, about 18 mi south of Lake Superior.
 The city is on US Highway 2 across the Montreal River from Hurley, Wisconsin.
 It is the westernmost city in Michigan, situated on the same line of longitude (90.2 degrees West) as Clinton, Iowa and St. Louis, Missouri.
 The population was 5,045 at the 2020 census, down from 5,387 at the 2010 census.
-The city is bordered by Ironwood Township to the north, but the two are administered automously.
+The city is bordered by Ironwood Township to the north, but the two are administered autonomously.

-While originally an iron mining town, the area is now known for its downhill skiing resorts, including Big Powderhorn, Black River, Snow River, Mount Zion and Whitecap as well as its cross country skiing at the Wolverine Nordic Trail System and the ABR Nordic Center.
+While originally an iron mining town, the area is now known for its downhill skiing resorts, including Big Powderhorn, Snowriver, Mount Zion and Whitecap as well as its cross country skiing at the Wolverine Nordic Trail System and the ABR Nordic Center.

 Ironwood is home of the "World's Tallest Indian," a 52 ft fiberglass statue of tribal leader Hiawatha.

 History

 Ironwood was settled in the spring of 1885.
 The town was incorporated as a village in 1887 and as a city on April 8, 1889.
 The township area north of the city was incorporated as Ironwood Township on April 8, 1889.
-In 1890 the population of Ironwood passed 7500 and in 1900 it reached 10000.
+In 1890 the population of Ironwood passed 7,500 and in 1900 it reached 10,000.
 Ironwood reputedly acquired its name when Frederic W. Rhinelander, president of the Milwaukee Lake Shore and Western Railroad line, arriving by train at what was then little more than a wilderness camp, chose it to honor one of his employees, mining captain James (Iron) Wood.
+"Ironwood" is also a colloquial name for Ostrya virginiana, a common hardwood tree in the Upper Midwest.

 Ironwood is located within the now inactive Gogebic Iron Range.
 Iron ore was found in the area in the 1870s.
 The arrival of the railroad in the mid-1880s gave an impetus to more extensive development of the area's ore deposits.
 Several mines, such as the Norrie, Aurora, Ashland, Newport, and Pabst, were opened in Ironwood.
 The mines and the lumber works attracted newcomers from other parts of the US and from European countries such as England, Finland, Germany, Italy, Poland, and Sweden.

 On September 17, 1887, a disastrous fire swept over half the business area, although the buildings that were lost were quickly rebuilt.
 In 1926, the Pabst Mine Disaster occurred, killing three electricians and trapping forty-three miners for up to five days.

-By the early 1890s twelve churches had been established in Ironwood by the various immigrant communities:
+By the early 1890s, twelve churches had been established in Ironwood by the various immigrant communities: